-Although not required, white papers are strongly encouraged for all offerors seeking funding.
-Each white paper will be evaluated by the Government to determine whether the technology advancement proposed appears to be of particular value to the Department of the Navy.
+Each white paper that was submitted by 15 December 2023 will be evaluated by the Government to determine whether the technology advancement proposed appears to be of particular value to the Department of the Navy.
 Initial Government evaluations and feedback will be issued via e-mail notification from the Technical Point of Contact.
 The initial white paper appraisal is intended to give entities a sense of whether their concepts are likely to be funded.